google cache dates python

 Starting the Script

 First, we install the fake_useragent module to use in our call header.
 This can help ward off light abuse detection.
 Google is for good reason very sensitive to non-human requests.
 If you find yourself blocked you can try using the module proxy-requests, but I didn’t have much success with it.
-Many of them were blocked already and the module too forever to run.
+Many of them were blocked already and the module took forever to run.
 The most successful tactic I’ve found is call delays.
 Note if you are using Google Colab, put an exclamation mark at the beginning of pip3, so !pip3.

 pip3 install fake_useragent